 Step 1

-Add the popcorn oil to your pot.
+Add the coconut oil to your pot.
 There should be enough oil to lightly cover the entire bottom.
 If the oil is in a solid form, be sure to melt it with low heat so the oil lightly coats the bottom of the pan.

 Step 2

 Add popcorn kernels to form a single layer on the bottom of the pot.
+Slightly shake the pot to coat the kernels with oil.

 Step 3